wet-boew/wet-boew-api-standards/README.md

 #### 2.1.4 Cursor

-`cursor=` is an offset with a value based on the sort order of results returned.
+`cursor=` is a value based on the database index used for results returned.
+This is also called "index-based pagination" because a service may use a database index to generate the results requested with fewer resources than with a page or offset.

 Use `cursor=` to reliably iterate over results without risk of skipping or receiving duplicate rows/objects due to insertions/deletions.
+Also use `cursor=` instead of large values to `page=` or `offset=` to avoid potential service performance issues.

 The string value use with `cursor=` is returned in the metadata of each response when any rows/objects are returned.
 Typically it is a single value copied from the last row/object, and could be a date, name, internal id or any other sortable type.